codybloemhard/codybloemhard.github.io/cv/cv.typ

     and algorithmic art.
     I support the philosophy, use and development of free and open source software.
     My favourite programming language is Rust.
+    I have been programming for 10+ years and can do so without LLMs.
 ]

 = Education